EvHaus/youtube-hide-watched/README.md

 - Playlist pages
 - Everywhere else

-YouTube does not keep track of which Shorts you've watched.
-So the "Shorts" button dims/hides all Shorts.
+YouTube does not keep track of which Shorts you've watched, s the "Shorts" button dims/hides all Shorts.